bigwhoop/trumpet/README.md

     !include slides.md line 5           # Only the 5th line
     !include slides.md line 9-12        # Lines 9 - 12

+### Wikipedia Summary

+Shows the summary for a given topic in a blockquote.

+Command:

+    !wiki TOPIC [NUM_SENTEMCES]

+Example:

+    !wiki "Theme (computing)"

+Output:

+    > In computing, a theme is a preset package containing graphical appearance details.
+A theme
+    > usually comprises a set of shapes and colors for the graphical control elements, the window
+    > decoration and the window.
+Themes are used to customize the look and feel of a piece of
+    > computer software or of an operating system.

 ### Iframe command